mkraenz/dwarves-of-mikraz-1/README.md

   - [ ] ps
   - [ ] xbox
 - [ ] ingame menus can open above eachother
+- [ ] ts watcher on assets/data/ and scripts/ (nodemon)
+- [ ] define resource node health in TS
+- [ ] unify save, on_load, load_from to save + load
+- [ ] call sawmill.on_load before adding the sawmill to the tree.
+This should allow production to use export variables inside its `_ready` function
 - [x] script registry
   - [ ] allow ginventory changes with save-load functionality
 - [ ] some polish